Skip to content

 sc = sigma_corr_fixed_point(sr, catch_rate=0.70) # 0.900

-Paper reference: Section 1, "The Axiom of Minimal Oversight (AMO)"
+Paper reference: Section 1, "The Minimum Sufficient Oversight Principle (MSO)"

-The result is a water-filling allocation: spend more oversight where the agent is moderately competent (\(\sigma \approx 0.75\)), less where it's very weak (review is wasted) or very strong (review finds nothing).
-This parallels Shannon's power allocation across channels.
+The result is a water-filling allocation: spend more oversight where the agent is moderately competent (\(\sigma \approx 0.75\)), less where it is very weak (review does not recover enough quality) or very strong (review finds little).
+This parallels Shannon-style power allocation across channels, but here the "channel" is a delegated AI workflow with measured raw competence.

 \[\alpha^*(x) = \min\left(\alpha_\text{max}, \frac{\lambda}{2} \sigma_\text{raw}(x) \sqrt{\sigma_\text{raw}(x)(1 - \sigma_\text{raw}(x))}\right)\]

 The key insight: oversight is not a uniform slider.
-It's a resource that should be allocated where it produces the most quality improvement per unit of governance cost.
+It is a resource that should be allocated where it produces the most quality improvement per unit of governance cost under the stated model and measurement assumptions.